You have turned-in this assignment. You can review the lesson and see your previous answers.

 Modernist art and cinema also played a role in the cultural controversy.

-As a member of the Communist Party, Grosz and other modernist artists were accused by conservatives of using their work to promote communist ideas in order to disrupt German society.
+As a member of the Communist party, Grosz and other modernist artists were accused by conservatives of using their work to promote communist ideas in order to disrupt German society.

-Similarly, German expressionist cinema embraced modernist themes with actresses like Marlene Dietrich challenging traditional gender roles portraying strong independent women in films such as "The Blue Angel".
+Similarly, German expressionist cinema embraced modernist themes with actresses like Marlene Dietrich challenging traditional gender roles portraying strong independent women in films such as "The Blue Angel.

 Okay, great.

-Let's summarise today's lesson Weimar culture 1924 to 1929.
+Let's summarize today's lesson, Weimar Culture 1924 to 1929.

 Modernist painters portrayed social inequalities and war trauma.

-However, some were linked to left-wing radicalism.
+However, some willing to left-wing radicalism.

 Weimar films challenged traditional values with actresses like Marlene Dietrich portraying independent women further intensifying the cultural divide.